panr/hugo-theme-hello-friend/README.md

 ## General informations

 This theme was highly inspired by the [hello-friend](https://github.com/panr/hugo-theme-hello-friend) and [hermit](https://github.com/Track3/hermit).
 A lot of kudos for theier great work.
-Please consider to take a look, what a great work they did.

 ## Features